Real estate

 0.7

 Fraction of property tax that landlords pass through to tenants via higher rent.
 When the city raises the property tax, landlords absorb some of the cost but shift most of it to renters.
-At 0.7, a 10% property tax adds ~7% to asking rent.
+The tax lands on a building’s assessed value, about 1.2× its annual rent, so at 0.7 a 10% property tax adds ~8.4% (10% × 1.2 × 0.7) to asking rent.

 Source: Carroll & Yinger 1994 — Who Bears the Property Tax?